GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

   extent(c(-6.2e6, -5.6e6,  4.5e6, 4.85e6)))
 ```

-This raster comes has already been assigned a sinusoidal projection, but the `ebirdst` documentation recommends converting it to the mollweide projection, which is well-behaving and aesthetically-pleasing, especially for the Western Hemisphere.
+This raster already has been assigned a sinusoidal projection, but the `ebirdst` documentation recommends converting it to the mollweide projection, which is well-behaving and aesthetically-pleasing, especially for maps of the Western Hemisphere.

 ```r
 # Define mollweide projection
 mollweide <- "+proj=moll +lon_0=-90 +x_0=0 +y_0=0 +ellps=WGS84"
 ```

-Having defined the CRS of this projection, we can now reproject our raster using the nearest neighbor method to compute raster values under this new projection.
+We can now reproject our raster by using one of two methods for computing the raster values under this new projection.
 The "bilinear" method is preferred for continuous raster data, which is what we are working with, but for categorical rasters it is best to specify the method as "ngb", which is the nearest neighbors calculation.

 ```r
 # Project single layer from stack to mollweide